top of page

 Centering Relationship Before Policy

-At the heart of Indigenous relations is relationships, not transactions or checklists.
+At the heart of Indigenous relations is relationship, not transactions or checklists.
 True connection is built through time, trust, and presence.

 This work begins with: